AutoInsurance.com is supported by commissions from providers listed on our site. Read our Editorial Guidelines.

 • Have a short driving history or no driving history at all

-• Have poor credit (not all states take this into consideration)
+• Have poor credit (not all states consider this)

 • Live in a city (rather than a rural or suburban area)